* Subject to availability.

 Altea is a delightful small town on the Costa Blanca, to the north of Alicante.
 Its typically Spanish charm - narrow cobbled streets lined with whitewashed homes, decorated with flowering bougainvillea and prickly pear - attracts artists and photographers.
 Take the time to stroll around the old town, bathed in the intense light of the Mediterranean, and admire the views from the little squares over the intense azure sea.
 This is the same blue we find on the glazed tiles of the unusual domes of the Notre-Dame de la Consolation church, the main monument in the town, which has become its symbol.
 It is worth spending some time admiring its baroque decoration and ceramic details.

 A historical and festive town, Malaga is located in Andalusia, on the Costa del Sol.
-Between the marina and the beaches, you can stroll at your leisure along the seaside promenade of la Farola.
-Look out for the Malahgueta bullring, set slightly further back.
-From the hill overlooking the old town, you’ll see Gibralfaro castle and the Alcazaba, two fortified ensembles rising out from the cypresses and maritime pines.
-To visit Pablo Picasso’s birthplace, first make for the courtly plaza de la Merced.
+Between the marina and the beaches, the seaside promenade of La Farola offers an ideal setting for strolling and relaxing.
+Set slightly further back, the Malagueta bullring is one of the emblematic sites of the city.
+From the hill overlooking the old town, one can see Gibralfaro castle and the Alcazaba, two fortified ensembles rising out from the cypresses and maritime pines.
+To visit Pablo Picasso’s birthplace, you will go first to the courtly plaza de la Merced.
 A few streets back from here, you can explore the museum dedicated to the artist, in the Buenavista palace.

 Andalusia’s Cadiz is located on the Costa de la Luz, in the south-west of Spain.
 From the beaches of Cortadura, to the flamenco bars of Santa Maria, through the colourful streets of la Viña, you will be amazed by this city, which is both steeped in history and extremely festive.
 In the medieval El Pópulo district, you will stroll along covered passages in the narrow gaps between houses.
 You will also be able to mosey around the lush Mina square.
 The star of the show is the magnificent cathedral and its dome crowned with yellow porcelain, presiding above the Ocean.